-Data security, security policies, and integration top the list of problems.
+Data collection, analysis tools, and hiring staff top the list of actions.

-Jon Oltsik is an ESG senior principal analyst and the founder of the firm’s Information Security and Networking services.
-With 25 years of technology industry experience, Jon is widely recognized as an expert in threat and security management as well as all aspects of network security.
+Jon Oltsik is an ESG senior principal analyst and the founder of the firm’s information security service.
+With over 25 years of technology industry experience, Jon is widely recognized as an expert in all aspects of information security and is often called upon to help customers understand a CISO's perspective and strategies.
 Recently, Jon has been an active participant with cybersecurity issues, legislation, and technology within the U.S. federal government.
-Prior to joining ESG, Jon was the founder and principal of Hype-Free Consulting.
-He has also held senior management positions at GiantLoop Network, Forrester Research, Epoch Systems, and EMC Corporation.

 © 2014 by The Enterprise Strategy Group, 20 Asylum Street, Milford, MA 01757 508.482.0188